 - Parked on Lawn or Planted Area- $40: Vehicles may not be parked on lawns, planted areas or dirt areas contiguous with a planted area.

-- Obstructing Traffic- $40: Vehicles may not be parked in a manner which obstructs traffic flow or prohibits free access of another vehicle.
+- Obstructing Traffic- $40: Vehicles may not be parked in a manner which obstructs traffic flow or prohibits free access of another vehicle or limits disabled access.

 - Fire Hydrant- $40: Vehicles may not be parked within 15 feet of a fire hydrant or fire alarm box.

 - Blocking Sidewalk, Driveway or Doorway- $25: Vehicles may not be parked on paved or unpaved sidewalks or driveways or at entrances to buildings.

 - Parked in Gated Area- $50: Unauthorized vehicles may not be parked in areas controlled by a gate arm.
 This regulation is enforced even if the gate arm is raised or missing.

 - Parking Privileges Suspended- $50: Parking on the campus is a privilege which may be revoked at any time with cause.

 - Possession of Forged, Stolen or Lost Permit- $250: Vehicles may not display forged, stolen or lost permits.
 Altering permits constitutes forgery.
 Parking privileges are suspended and disciplinary action may be taken.
 In addition, the full price of the confiscated permit will be assessed.

 - Disabled Parking Zone- $250: Unless legally authorized, vehicles may not park in spaces designated for the disabled.